How would you feel if found out employees were turning away customers? In fact, this happens daily when consumers get falsely tagged as frauds.

 Many companies use verification platforms which creates a seamless authentication system.
 The software analyzes data points, behavior trends, locations, and other parameters.

 It flags aberrant information and declines the transaction.
-This helps correctly identify cybercriminals and reduce revenue loss.
+This helps correctly identify cybercriminals and reduces revenue loss.

 Use the Most Current Technology